 Project planning ensures that before the project is initialized, the resource required to make the project a success should be there.
 If there is a lack of resource planning before the project starts, the chance of it becoming a failure rises to 20%.

 The resource planning for the project is hence an essential factor.
 Therefore, project managers or team leads should do proper resource planning.
 Otherwise, they would have to face unfavorable repercussions.
+Project team members also play a key role in gathering requirements and defining the project scope, which is essential for effective planning.

 Another crucial thing that the project managers and team leads should determine is that the sub-task of the projects are assigned properly.
+It is important to assign tasks clearly to project team members to avoid confusion and ensure accountability.

 As the project planning process is being done, if the assigning is done with ignorance, this would cause great confusion among the team working on the project.
 Everyone’s roles in the project should be clearly defined.